RenzeLou/RenzeLou.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am now an (third-year) undergraduate student at Zhejiang University City College (ZUCC)  who is also a research asistance under the guidance of Prof. [Lin Sun](http://jsxy.zucc.edu.cn/art/2020/4/8/art_2788_194362.html) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
+I am now an junior undergraduate student at Zhejiang University City College (ZUCC)  who is also a research asistance under the guidance of Prof. [Lin Sun](http://jsxy.zucc.edu.cn/art/2020/4/8/art_2788_194362.html) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
 Barring accidents, I should receive my B.Eng.
 Degree in the coming year.

 I used to have a research internship at TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 Besides, I worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.